daun/analytics/README.md

 })
 ```

-### Sync

-Only recommended for standalone entrypoints.
+Synchronous import is possible, but only recommended for separate entrypoints.

 ```js
 import { init } from '@daun/analytics'